TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 [**VolumeMacroPad8.ino**](VolumeMacroPad8.ino) is a combination of the [**Dustin Watts Pico Touch Macro Keyboard**](https://github.com/DustinWatts/Pico-Matrix-Touch-Keyboard), the [**AdafruitTinyUSB HID examples such as hid_composite.ino**](https://github.com/adafruit/Adafruit_TinyUSB_Arduino/blob/master/examples/HID/hid_composite/hid_composite.ino), and the [**Bodmer Keypad example**](https://github.com/Bodmer/TFT_eSPI/examples/) Keypad_240x320.ino.
 They were adapted for use on a  Waveshare ST7789 320x240 2.8 inch Touch LCD by replacing the PicoSDK USB stack with the Adafruit TinyUSB stack - this allowed the use of multimedia keys such as Volume Up-Down-Mute to be added to the standard keyboard touch buttons.

 VolumeMacroPad8.ino includes example macros for sending large text sections - for example press [M4] when in mode 0.
 It sets the Pico LED to reflect the Capslock state, and adds control of the LCD backlight to dim the display if not used.
-It includes preset (typical) touch calibration values, and has two modes - switch modes by pressing the top left three keys in sequence.
+It includes preset (typical) touch calibration values, and has two modes - switch modes by pressing the top left three keys in sequence (Note 6).
 The two modes are as shown below in the first two pictures.

 The keys labelled [cX], [cC], and [cV] are cut, copy, and paste actions, respectively.
 VolumeMacroPad8.ino also sets the bottom three keys to green if the Caps-lock, Num-lock or Scroll-lock (Note 3), are pressed - see the third picture below.